leslie-alldridge/planning-readme/README.md

 # This ReadMe is designed to help others with planning projects

 ## Vision

-Building a ReadMe that many users can utilise to plan for success
+:cat: Building a ReadMe that many users can utilise to plan for success :cat:

 ## Goals (Personal)
-I want to practice writing great ReadMe's
+* I want to practice writing great ReadMe's
-Helping others with their planning
+* Helping others with their planning
-Creating a reusable ReadMe template
+* Creating a reusable ReadMe template

 ## User Stories (Users)
-As a user I want to be inspired by a great ReadMe Users should be able to copy and paste the ReadMe at any time As a user I would like the ability to lodge suggestions and improvements
+1. As a user I want to be inspired by a great ReadMe
+2. Users should be able to copy and paste the ReadMe at any time
+3. As a user I would like the ability to lodge suggestions and improvements

 ## Todos
 - [x] Write the ReadMe